St. Vincent's Medical Center (Bridgeport): St. Vincent's College

 Pharmacy Technician and an RN Refresher.

 In 2017, the college was acquired by neighboring Sacred Heart University of Fairfield.
-It is now known as St Vincent's College at Sacred Heart University.
+It became known as St Vincent's College at Sacred Heart University.
+In 2024, the college closed and its programs were merged with the college of nursing at Sacred Heart University.

 History

 The hospital was founded by the Daughters of Charity religious order and incorporated on May 19, 1903.
 Its first building had 75 beds and was built at a cost of $250,000.
 It opened its doors on June 28, 1905; more than 70 patients were treated by the end of that first day.
+In the 1930s, Sister Mary Flavia Egan, a Daughter of Charity who is possibly the first student to have received a bachelor of science degree in nursing at Georgetown University in 1925, was the principal of its school.

 On Easter Sunday, April 17, 1976, a new hospital building opened just behind the original one.
 That day, William J. Riordan, then president and chief executive officer of the hospital, directed the transfer of 209 patients to the new structure, a 440000 sqft building nearly twice the size of the old one.

 When the move was made to the new building, the hospital's name was changed from St. Vincent's Hospital to St. Vincent's Medical Center.